nearst/laconia/packages/laconia-core/README.md

 ```

 Note that as you have seen so far, Laconia is not aiming to become a comprehensive
-DI framework hence the need of you instantiating all of the objects by yourself.
+DI framework hence the need of you handle the instantiation of all of the objects by yourself.
 It should theoretically be possible to integrate Laconia to other more comprehensive
 NodeJS DI framework but it has not been tested.